There are two parts you must have when getting a character ready for submission: the visual application and the written application.

 It is possible to give your character an Ability they would otherwise not be able to gain by using an Illegal Ability Tutor item but without it, you have to use what is readily available to them.

-A character's moveset, by default, can only contain moves that are learnable via level up from the most recent generation that the Pokemon is available in.
-Currently, that means that movesets can only come from Generation 9 of the mainline games.
+A character’s moveset, by default, can only contain moves that are learnable via level up from the most recent generation that the Pokemon is available in.
+Currently that means movesets can only come from Generation 9 of the mainline games.

-If the Pokemon is not available in the Gen 9 Pokedex, you would go to the next available generation, whether that be Gen 8, Gen 7, Legends Arceus, or an older mainline game.
+If the Pokemon is not available in the Gen 9 Pokedex, you would go to the next available generation such as: Gen 8, Gen 7, Legends Arceus, or an older mainline game.

 The personality section requires a minimum of 3 positive traits, 2 neutral traits, and 3 negative traits that should be listed out.